littleyoung712/MAFM-5210-Project/README.md

-A brif structure for factor mining, factor testing and index enhancement strategy, easy to use
+A brief structure for factor mining, factor testing and index enhancement strategy, easy to use